E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: E2EDev Benchmark Construction

 {Grounded in BDD-based software engineering practices, HITL-MAA is employed for each collected project to annotate fine-grained user requirements, along with corresponding BDD test scenarios and Python step implementations, to ensure reliable evaluation.} As illustrated in Figure \ref{fig:framework}, HITL-MAA involves the following three steps, with human supervisors involved at key points in each step to avoid errors.
-Before generating requirements and test cases, we use GPT-4o to assign unique test IDs to key UI components. {These test IDs serve as stable, structure-invariant DOM anchors, enabling consistent component references across requirements, BDD tests, and different projects generated from the same requirement.} All implementation details are provided in Appendix \ref{app:maa}.
+Before generating requirements and test cases, we use GPT-4o to assign unique test IDs to key UI components. {These test IDs serve as stable, structure-invariant DOM anchors, enabling consistent component references across requirements, BDD tests, and different projects generated from the same requirement.} All implementation details are provided in \textbf{Appendix \ref{app:maa}}.

 \textbf{User Requirement Annotation}.
-Given the source code of a project, this process involves the collaborative effort of two LLM agents, cooperating with human supervisors: (1) The Code Analyzer Agent analyzes the UI structure and JavaScript logic of the source code to summarize key functionalities and their interactions with UI elements.
-(2) The Requirement Extractor Agent then automatically generates candidate user-facing requirements based on the summarized analysis.
-During this process, human supervisors review the generated requirements to ensure accuracy, clarity, and functional consistency through UI inspection or browser testing.
-In practice, LLM-generated requirements often fail to capture hidden preconditions for software features (e.g., navigation buttons that only appear at smaller screen sizes), which highlights the value of human corrections to prevent the creation of invalid test cases and misleading executable tests later on.
-Finally, for each data entry in E2EDev, we create an overview summary based on the validated requirements.
-This provides a description of the project, designed to improve the LLM’s comprehension during our benchmark evaluation.
+This process transforms a source project into a list of fine-grained user requirements through the collaborative effort of two LLM agents under human supervision.
+(1) The Code Analyzer Agent analyzes the project’s core functionalities and their interactions with UI elements by reading the source code.
+(2) The Requirement Extractor Agent then automatically generates candidate user-facing requirements based on this analysis.
+Human supervisors review the generated requirements to ensure accuracy, clarity, and functional consistency by verifying them against the actual system behavior.